Farhanaislam1/Car-Price-Prediction-using-Machine-Learning-/README.md

 MLP (Neural Network) Regressor

-Each model’s predictions are visualized using regplots, and performance is compared using barplots of Mean Absolute Error (MAE) and Mean Squared Error (MSE).
+Each model’s predictions are visualized using regplots, and performance is compared using barplots of Mean Absolute Error (MAE), R² values, and Mean Squared Error (MSE).

 # Exploratory Data Analysis (EDA)
 Chevrolet and Ford are the most frequent manufacturers in the dataset.